 A Better Recipe for Design: Prototypes

-A design prototype is anything but cookie-cutter.
-Instead, it brings all the players together and puts them on the same page, using proven data and experiences to enhance scheduling, costs, roles, and accountability.
+Pi Architects agrees a design prototype brings all the players together and puts them on the same page, using proven data and experiences to enhance scheduling, costs, roles, and accountability.
+New clients can tour existing communities created using a similar template/prototype.
+“It’s like walking through a model home.
+Clients can visit an existing community and see what they are getting,” said Mark Warrick, Vice President of Pi Architects.

 Nicole Sawyer Thompson, Pi Architects

-In a world with constant surprises, unexpected changes and developments, and barriers to overcome, standardization helps promote efficient, cost-effective buildings that ensure everyone on the team is engaged, heard, and utilized appropriately.
-“One advantage of a prototype is that it removes a lot of the unknowns.
+A Superior Approach Design prototypes, are far from standardized, facilitating a cohesive collaboration among all team members by utilizing validated data and experiences.
+This approach optimizes scheduling, budgeting, role allocation, and accountability.
+Amidst a landscape filled with unanticipated changes, obstacles, and innovations, standardization fosters efficient, cost-effective buildings.
+This ensures that every team member is actively involved, their contributions recognized, and their skills optimally utilized.
+“One advantage of a prototype is that it removes many unknowns.
 It enhances the ability to control and even improve quality while maintaining flexibility,” said Mark Warrick, AIA, LEED AP, vice president at Pi.
 “Timewise it’s more efficient because you don’t have to reinvent the wheel,” he added.

 Each portion of the project can be broken into standardized blocks, refined through knowledge, data, and experience from previous projects, and can be finalized and shared early on.
 These blocks are based on the client's programmatic needs and serve as a roadmap to ensure requirements are met.